Property Checking Without Inductive Invariants: Some Background

 \section{Some Background}

-The original methods of property checking were based on BDDs and computed strong invariants by quantified elimination~\cite{mc_thesis}.
+The first methods of property checking were based on BDDs and computed the set of reachable states~\cite{mc_thesis}.
 Since BDDs frequently get prohibitively large, SAT-based methods of property checking have been introduced.
 Some of them, like interpolation~\cite{ken03} and IC3~\cite{ic3} have achieved a great boost in performance.
-Among \ti{incomplete} SAT-based methods (i.e. those that can do only bug hunting), Bounded Model Checking (BMC)~\cite{bmc} has enjoyed a lot of success.
+Among incomplete SAT-based methods (that can do only bug hunting), Bounded Model Checking (BMC)~\cite{bmc} has enjoyed a lot of success.

-In spite of great progress in property checking, the existing methods have at least two flaws.
-The first flaw is that they cannot find ``deep'' bugs.
-In case of complete algorithms of property checking, this flaw is a consequence of breadth-first search employed by these algorithms.
-For instance, IC3 builds a sequence of formulas $F_1,\dots,F_n$ where $F_i$ specifies a super-set of the set of states reachable in $i$ transitions.
-Formula $F_i$ is built \ti{after} formulas $F_1,\dots,F_{i-1}$ have been constructed i.e. in a breadth-first manner.
-In case of BMC, the problem is as follows.
-To build a counterexample of $n$ transitions, one needs to find an assignment satisfying a formula whose size grows linearly with $n$.
-So finding a counterexample for large values of $n$ is infeasible.